Here Are 4 Life Insurance Options If You Have Bipolar Disorder | We Discuss The Options And How You Can Get Approved!

 Have You Been Hospitalized?

 If suicide ideation or attempts were the reason for the hospitalization, that could change the underwriting picture.
 Usually, any suicide attempt is a decline with most carriers.
-However, no worries.
-We still have life insurance options for you.
+However, that really depends on how long ago the attempt occurred.

 Type Of Medication